ahmedmohey2040-blip/active-rail-cooling-thermal-signaling/README.md

 - Water Pump
 - Cooling Fan
 - Heating Coil
-- LCD 16×2 I2C Display
+- 16×2 I2C LCD Display
-- Buzzer
+- Buzzers
 - Green, Yellow, and Red LEDs
 - Coolant Tank
 - Hoses and Cooling Channels
 - Railway Rail Model
-- Power Supply
+- 12V Power Supply
 - Electrical Wires and Connectors

----

 ## Cooling System

-The prototype uses a **closed-loop cooling concept**.
+The prototype uses a closed-loop cooling concept.

 The coolant is stored in a tank and circulated through cooling channels positioned along the rail model.
 The coolant absorbs heat from the rail and returns to the tank, while the cooling system assists in reducing the coolant temperature before continued circulation.